Heading into London with a toddler? We’ve got you covered.

 Discovery Planet is a children’s amusement centre in Surrey Quays shopping centre, Southeast London.
 This indoor play area is suitable for toddlers all the way up to 10 year olds, as long as they’re shorter than 134cm.

 Expect the usual soft play and ball pits.
 The centre is open every day although does have some special sessions just for under 2s.
 A ticket to the 4 o’clock club for those aged 9 months to 10 years comes with a free burger and fries meal.
+And, of course, there’s baby change facilities.

 A Fine Mess